 Engagement & Impact

-Title of presentation: The creation of the first children’s hospitals and their significance in the history of early childhood, Conference title: Horrible Histories: conference of the Children's History Society, Place/location of conference: King's College, London, Presentation type: Oral presentation
+The creation of the first children’s hospitals and their significance in the history of early childhood, Horrible Histories: conference of the Children's History Society, King's College, London, Oral presentation 16/06/2016

-Institution: Carl von Ossietzky University, Oldenburg, Germany, Collaborator: Professor Dr Gisela Schulze
+Carl von Ossietzky University, Oldenburg, Germany, Professor Dr Gisela Schulze

 Other Professional Activity: